eficode-academy/docker-katas/labs/02-running-images.md

 # Running your first container from image

+## Learning Goals

-Now that you have everything setup, it's time to get your hands dirty.
-In this section, you are going to run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on your system and get a taste of the `docker run` command.
+- Run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on your system and get a taste of the `docker run` command.

 To get started, let's run the following in our terminal: